nicc777/k8s-kafka-experiment/experiments/exp-02/README.md

 python3 python3 client/app.py
 ```

-In the client you should see various updates comming in from different API versions.
+In the client you should see various updates coming in from different API versions.
 Version 2 API's will include data related to the number of defects, where version 1 API's do not.

 # Cleanup